joelverhagen/registry/docs/designs/2025-09-crypto-agility.md

 - Propose an additional crypto algorithm that is supported by HSM-backed cloud-based key services
 - Describe at a high level the code changes needed in the MCP Registry code repository

-The purpose of this work is improve the compliance of the authentication flow with respect to Microsoft security and compliance guidelines.
+The purpose of this work is to improve the authentication flow's compliance with Microsoft security and compliance guidelines.
 This will allow Microsoft teams to authenticate to a Microsoft namespace and publish their MCP servers.

 ## Non-goals